-To protect pots, pans, and other products from tarnishing too quickly, manufacturers often line them with copper.
-But even this extra layer cannot prevent the metal from tarnishing at some point.
-By the way, pans, saucepans and other copper dishes should never be put in the dishwasher!
+Manufacturers will often line pots, pans, and other products with copper to protect them from tarnishing too quickly.
+But even this extra layer won’t prevent the metal from tarnishing at some point.
+For this reason, pans, saucepans, and other copper dishes should go in the dishwasher!
 High temperatures and strong detergents cause the metal to tarnish and become darker.
-The best way to clean your copper pots and pans is with normal household products.
+The best way to clean your copper pots and pans is with everyday household products.

 How to clean copper

-When you first purchase copper cookware, it starts off super shiny, but with time, it gradually disappears as the copper starts to tarnish.
-If you want your copper to get its shine back, follow our tips on how to clean copper – it’s really simple.
+When you first purchase copper cookware, it’s super shiny.
+But with time, it will gradually begin to tarnish.
+If you want your copper to get back its shine, follow our tips on how to clean copper.

 Can you clean copper in the dishwasher?
 Absolutely not!